How To Navigate Dating With HIV | myHIVteam

 Talk With Others Who Understand

-On myHIVteam, the social network for people with HIV and their loved ones, thousands of members come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social network for people with HIV and their loved ones, 41,000 members come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 Barry S. Zingman, M.D. specializes in HIV/AIDS medicine and general infectious disease.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.